 Visit the QTAC website for more information on each category and eligibility requirements.

-Through the EAS, the UQ Link Scholarship provides 5 entry rank adjustments and $3000 a year to students who have experienced educational disadvantage as a result of financial hardship, who are undertaking tertiary studies for the first time.
+How many EAS bonus points you receive will depend upon the university you are applying to.
+If you tick the 'financial hardship' category in the EAS section of your QTAC application, you will automatically be considered for the UQ Link Scholarship, should you list UQ as one of your preferences.
+The UQ Link Scholarship provides 5 entry rank adjustments and $3000 a year to students who have experienced educational disadvantage as a result of financial hardship, who are undertaking tertiary studies for the first time.

-Some universities may offer admissions schemes for elite athletes and performers, which can include adjustment factors.
-These schemes are designed to support an athlete or performer with their studies while they train for professional events.
-This is one of the reasons our student body and alumni include Olympic athletes, Paralympic athletes, Broncos, and Firebirds.
+Some universities may offer adjustment factors to elite athletes and performers.
+Others offer programs or scholarships designed to support an athlete or performer throughout their studies and while they train for professional events.

 Other noteworthy admissions schemes